AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46869-configurable-products-not-updating-using-rest-api.md

 ## Issue

-Configurable products are not getting updated using REST API during checkout.
+Configurable products are not updated using REST API during checkout.

 <u>Steps to reproduce</u>: